ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Then start the example as before.
+Start the tutorial example together with VPP.
 The code configured three loopback interfaces.
-The MAC addresses can be verified the same way as performed above.
+The MAC addresses can be verified using the VPP CLI console:
 ```bash
 vpp# sh int
               Name               Idx    State  MTU (L3/IP4/IP6/MPLS)     Counter          Count